ortexx/akili/README.md

 * [akili-tabs](https://github.com/ortexx/akili-tabs)

 ## Changelog
-A new entry will be added to the changelog after the version's first or second number changing.
+A new entry will be added to the changelog after the version first or second value changing.

 ## License
 Akili is [MIT licensed](/LICENSE).